Human Foot Seminar - Antwerp - 16&17 November 2025

 HuMan Foot – Content Outline

-Why the foot is often overlooked — and why it matters
+Why the foot is often underestimated — and why it matters

-The foot as the origin of stability, efficiency, and injury prevention
+The foot as the source of stability, efficiency, and injury prevention

-Differences between modern and ancestral foot use (shoes, surfaces, habits)
+Modern vs. ancestral foot use (shoes, surfaces, daily habits)

-Barefoot vs shod movement: risks, benefits, and transitions
+Barefoot vs. shod movement: risks, benefits, and safe transitions

 Practical: Natural movement drills

-Sensory input as a key to posture and balance
+Sensory input as a driver of posture and balance

-How restrictions or dysfunctions in the foot affect the entire body
+How foot restrictions affect the entire kinetic chain

 Practical: Fascial tension drills